 Time in Willow Creek: 2 weeks, 5 days

 Juliana didn’t run far.
-She had no idea where she was going.
-There was a park bench by the river just a few yards away.
-She decided park herself there for the night.
-After almost three weeks, this routine of finding places to spend the night never got any easier.
+She had never been to that neighborhood before and no idea where she was going.
+A few yards away, she eyed a park bench by the river and decided to stay there for the night.
+After almost three weeks, this routine of finding places to spend the night had not gotten any easier.
 Willow Creek was a much nicer town than where she came from, but it was a bit unnerving not knowing if she would be safe wherever she landed for the night.

-Juliana wanted to hate her mother, but she couldn’t help but love her.
+She wanted to hate her mother, but she couldn’t help but love her.
 She knew she did this for her own protection and security for her future, but she wished she had some say in it.
-And she wished she could have gotten a little notice.
-For one thing, she hated the outfits her mom picked out.
+And, she wished she could have gotten a little notice; she certainly would have packed better clothes.
 When she was “abducted,” she was wearing her school uniform which was the best outfit she had.
-Her mom packed one of her dresses she wore all the time, one pair of pajamas, a shirt and lounging pants, a bathing suit, and a random top and skirt to have another change of clothes.
+Mamá packed another dress she wore all the time, a shirt and lounging pants, and a random top and skirt.
 She had never worn that skirt and top together before, but it did make a pretty decent outfit.

 When she arrived in Willow Creek, she walked around for days just trying to figure out what to do.
 She spoke very little Simlish, so she couldn’t ask for information or even read street signs and billboards.
 Everything scared her—especially at night.

-One day, as she was meandering, she came upon the town’s center and found the park, library, gym, club, and museum.
-Juliana was grateful for the park because there was always free food laying about.
-It was comforting to see other people sleep there, and she made Magnolia Blossom Park her main homestead.
-She also enjoyed it for its people watching.
+One day, she ended up in Historical Willow Creek: the center of town.
+That was when life began to look up for her.
+She discovered the park, library, gym, and museum.
+The park was a godsend because there was always free food lying about.
+It was also comforting to see other people sleep there at night, and she made Magnolia Blossom Park her main homestead.
+Not only did she find food and a place to lay her head, but also it was a great source of entertainment.
+There were so many interesting people to watch.
 It became one of her favorite past times.
 The library was a beautiful place to Juliana.
 As a bookworm, she loved to read and be around books.
 It didn’t matter to her that she couldn’t read any of them.
-At the gym, she found she could shower in the locker room, and at the museum she discovered she could paint.
+At the gym, she found she could shower in the locker room, and at the museum, she discovered she could paint.
 She was a very creative girl and loved to paint.
 It was the only thing that made her remotely happy.
-It was her wish to become a great painter one day and see her work in an art gallery.
+If life took a drastic turn for the better, hopefully, she would be able to fulfill her lifelong dream to become a great painter and see her work in an art gallery.